Contact Us

 What airports do you serve?

-Our launch routes will serve the New York City metro area via White Plains (HPN), Los Angeles via Van Nuys (VNY), and London via Biggin Hill (BQN).
+Our launch routes will serve the metro areas of New York City (TEB), Los Angeles (VNY), London (STN), and Paris (LBG).
 All of these airports are easily accessible to the metro areas around them and are comparatively easy to get to/from vs. the major airports in those metros.

 Are there size or breed restrictions for dogs that can fly?